Sage-Bionetworks-IT/organizations-infra/org-formation/720-client-vpn/README.md

 After setting up Jumpcloud SSO we can let org-formation deploy the [_tasks.yaml](_tasks.yaml) file which will create the AWS SAML providers.

-## Add VPN routes
+## VPN Management

-Following workflow to allow VPN users access to VPCs:
+### Setup Jumpcloud User Groups
+The AWS VPN is integrated with Jumpcloud SSO.
+We can use JC to manage user group access to VPCs.
+The first step is to create JC user groups.

+To create JC user groups:
+* Login to JC with admin role
+* Create a new JC User Group
+* Associate the new user group to JC SSO apps `transitvpn` and `transitvpnssp`
+![alt text][jc_sso_association]
+* Associate JC users to the user group.

+Continue to the next section to setup VPN authorization for the newly created JC user group.

+### Configure VPN authorization
+Once the JC user groups have been created we need to configure the VPN to allow the JC user groups access to specific VPCs.

 Create a PR in this repo with the following changes to [_tasks.yaml](_tasks.yaml):
 1. Add a new entry to the `Vpn.TemplatingContext.TgwSpokes` dictionary.
 2. The `CIDR` is the VPC IP address that the VPN should allow access to.
 3. The `AccessGroup` value(s) must match a Jumpcloud defined `User Group`.
 This allows the Jumpcloud user group(s) access to a VPC defined by its CIDR.
+4. Review and merge PR

 Once merged and deployed the VPN routes will be updated to route traffic from the hub VPC to the spoke VPCs.
+It will also allow the JC user groups authorization to access the VPC.
+Now the JC user group should have full access to resources in the VPC.

 __Note__:
+* VPN users may get disconnected on this VPN update, the VPN client app should automatically reconnect once the operation is complete.
 * It is recommended to only add one VPC at a time which means you should split up your PRs to add one spoke VPC per PR.
 * The `ServerCertificateArn` parameter value should be the certificate that was created by easy-rsa and imported into the AWS cerfiticate manager.

 ## VPN User Workflow
 VPN users must use a VPN client to access cloud resources